junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Placed on the Union Calendar, Calendar No. 141.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-194.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-194.
+- 2013-12-03 — Considered under suspension of the rules. (consideration: CR H7425-7426)
+- 2013-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2650.
+- 2013-12-03 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2013-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7425)
+- 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7425)